 ‘‘Investors and companies are holding back from bond and share sales because of the high level of uncertainty on markets from Europe’s sovereign debt crisis,’’ said Michael Seufert, an analyst with Norddeutsche Landesbank in Hanover who recommends investors hold the stock. ‘‘Right now, the bank is focused on damage limitation and minimizing risk in this environment.’’

 JPMorgan Chase & Co.
-(JPM), Bank of America (BAC) Corp., Citigroup Inc. (C), Goldman Sachs Group Inc. (GS) and Morgan Stanley (MS) had combined first-half revenue of $161 billion, down 4.5 percent from 2011 and the lowest since $135 billion four years ago.
+(JPM:US), Bank of America (BAC:US) Corp., Citigroup Inc. (C:US), Goldman Sachs Group Inc. (GS:US) and Morgan Stanley (MS:US) had combined first-half revenue of $161 billion, down 4.5 percent from 2011 and the lowest since $135 billion four years ago.
 The firms blamed the decline on low interest rates and a drop in trading and deal-making driven by concerns about European government finances and slowing growth in the U.S. and China.

 UBS AG (UBSN), Switzerland’s biggest bank, had a second-quarter loss at its investment bank, causing profit to slump 58 percent, according to an earnings report today.

 Commerzbank AG (CBK), Germany’s second-largest bank, yesterday reported second-quarter pretax profit that fell short of analysts’ estimates after saying it would sell its stake in Ukraine’s Bank Forum JSC and take a charge of 286 million euros.